Skip to content

 Parsing and Serializing HL7 Messages

-This guide explains how to parse and serialize HL7 messages using the WSO2 Healthcare solution.
-The WSO2 Healthcare solution provides a set of built-in capabilities to parse and serialize HL7 messages using a user-friendly graphical tooling.
+This guide explains how to parse and serialize HL7 messages using the WSO2 Open Healthcare.
+The WSO2 Open Healthcare provides a set of built-in capabilities to parse and serialize HL7 messages using a user-friendly graphical tooling.
 The tooling allows you to parse HL7 messages and extract message fields using visual data mapping features.

 Parse HL7 messages